 Tasty steak kabobs need to be on your list of things to make this summer.
-They are easy to make and so flavorful with the bacon and special glaze.
+They are easy to make and so flavorful with bacon and a tasty marinade/glaze.

-It’s summer….grilling season…steak and bacon….mic drop!
+It’s summer….grilling season…steak and bacon recipe….mic drop!
 And these steak kabobs are extra flavorful with the addition of a glaze/marinade.
-Made with ketchup, brown sugar, soy sauce, vinegar, Worcestershire, and garlic…just the stuff that makes steak taste so good.
+These are so tasty and everyone will love them.

 When you grill steak, the grill has to be pretty hot.
 If you like steak medium rare, the outer meat has to char fast so that the inside stays pink.
 If it takes too long to get a good char, the middle is just going to cook away to medium or medium well.
 This is especially true when you have small chunks of meat on a skewer.
 So First, make sure your grill is hot.

-Secondly, use a cut of beef that is naturally tender.
+Use a cut of beef that is naturally tender.
 Top sirloin, porterhouse, and rib eye are all good choices.
 Tenderloin or filet mignon is super tender and that’s what I used here.
-If you are concerned about how tender your meat is, you can always use this glaze as a marinade.
-Mix up a double batch of the glaze and place the cut up meat in a plastic bag with a good amount of glaze/marinade and refrigerate for an hour or more.
-This will help to tenderize the meat.

-Since I used tenderloin which is a very lean meat that has very little fat for flavoring, the addition of the bacon adds a lot to the taste.
-When you serve the meat, the bacon does not get cooked through, but the parts that get charred can be cut away and eaten with a bite of steak.
-And that is yummy.
+I used tenderloin which is a very lean meat that has very little fat for flavoring.
+The addition of bacon strips in between the beef cubes adds that bacon grease and a lot to the taste.
+The bacon does not get fully cooked through since it is sandwiched in between the steak cubes.
+You can certainly eat the parts that get charred or if you have a grill grate topper, you can fully cook the bacon separately.

 Prepare your grill by lightly coating the grate with some vegetable oil to prevent sticking.
 My little grate doesn’t have a lot of surface area but if you have a cast iron grate, sticking can become more of a problem.